tarwn/lessthandot-hugo/blogs/content/posts/2010-11-22-unit-testing-costs-too-much-too-many-thi.md

 	}
 }
 ```
-Now that we&#8217;ve looked around, lets go ahead and make our first test.
+Now that we've looked around, lets go ahead and make our first test.

 ## Our First Unit Test

-The sample project has all of it&#8217;s logic and code written directly in the code behind.
+The sample project has all of it's logic and code written directly in the code behind.
 For the purposes of this example we would like to debug and correct the address formatting.
-Occasionally it appears to output an extra address 2 line when it shouldn&#8217;t and, instead of manually troubleshooting, we will be using Unit Tests to troubleshoot and correct the error.
+Occasionally it appears to output an extra address 2 line when it shouldn't and, instead of manually troubleshooting, we will be using Unit Tests to troubleshoot and correct the error.

 ### Extract Logic to Test